 These are some potential steps you can take in dealing with this colleague.

 Determine the Seriousness of the Issue

-You first need to establish if the problem is small and whether you can see the light at the end of the tunnel, if so, it might be best to bear it for a while.
-However, if there is a significant problem with a fellow employee and the amount of work they are doing, it is important that you don’t let your feelings fester and you do something about it.
+You first need to establish if the problem is small and whether you can see the light at the end of the tunnel.
+If so, it might be best to bear it for a while.
+However, if there is a significant problem with a fellow employee and the amount of work they are doing, it’s important that you don’t let your feelings fester when you can do something about it.

 Have a Conversation With Them

 If you feel comfortable, the first thing you could try is having a non-confrontational, honest conversation with them.
-If you lead with empathy, explain what you feel the problem is and suggest possible collective solutions, it will hopefully allow your colleague to recognise you are not attacking them, and feel supported in the realisation they may need to increase their responsibilities.
+If you lead with empathy, explain what you feel the problem is and suggest possible collective solutions, it will hopefully allow your colleague to recognise you are not attacking them.
+The goal is to help them feel supported in the realisation they may need to increase their responsibilities.

 Speak to Your Manager

 If you don’t feel comfortable talking with your colleague or the conversation was not successful, you should speak to your managers and let them know how you are feeling.
-It is important here to try and work with them to develop plans for more accountability in tasks and/ or fairer distribution of work.
+It’s important here to try and work with them to develop plans for more accountability in tasks, or at least a fairer distribution of work.

 Find Autonomy in Your Role